Remote Access to a Linux Server

 - sftp (transfer files to/from csci using an sftp client)

-connection to the server and it provides you with information.
+server and it provides you with information.

-In the same way, to make an ssh connection to the server you can
+In the same way, to make an ssh connection to the server you can simply

-- chances are, you do not have a favorite ssh client, and
+- Chances are, you do not have a favorite ssh client, and

-- when you connect using ssh instead of being greeted with
+- When you connect using ssh instead of being greeted with

 friendly, graphical information, you are confronted with a